PX4/PX4-user_guide/en/dev_setup/dev_env_windows_wsl.md

 To install WSL2 with the default Ubuntu distribution on a new installation of Windows 11:

+1. Make sure your computer your computer's virtualization feature is enabled in the BIOS.
+It's usually referred as "Virtualization Technology", "Intel VT-x" or "AMD-V" respectively.
 1. Open _cmd.exe_ as administrator.
    This can be done by pressing the start key, typing `cmd`, right klicking on the _Command prompt_ entry and selecting **Run as administrator**.
 1. Execute the command `wsl --install` to run the installation routine for WSL.